A Framework for Deprecating Datasets: Standardizing Documentation, Identification, and Communication: Reasons for Dataset Deprecation

 For most dataset creators, providers, and downstream users, there are also important legal considerations when assessing the appropriateness of deprecation.
 This includes potential violations of laws governing privacy, discrimination, data protection, intellectual property licenses, fair decision-making processes, consumer protection, and use of an individual's image or likeness, among numerous others.
-For example, in the United States, numerous legal actions have recently been brought against companies like Clearview AI and IBM for their facial datasets.
-Clearview has been sued under California law for commercial appropriation of individual faces within photographs, violations of California’s constitutional privacy protections, and aiding and abetting illegal government surveillance efforts ~\cite{renderos2021}.
+For example, in the United States, numerous legal actions have recently been brought against companies such as Clearview AI and IBM for their facial recognition datasets.
+Clearview has been sued under California law for commercial appropriation of individual faces within photographs, violations of California’s constitutional privacy protections, and for aiding and abetting illegal government surveillance efforts ~\cite{renderos2021}.
 Another California lawsuit claims Clearview violated the new California Consumer Privacy Act~\cite{pascu2020}.
 It has also been sued under Illinois’ Biometric Information Privacy Act (BIPA), where the legal complaint alleges that Clearview illegally “harvested” biometric facial scans from scraped photographs and then also illegally distributed this data to its law enforcement clients~\cite{thornley2021}.
-Outside the US, Clearview faces investigations and legal claims in the UK, EU, and Australia under various data protection laws, including the General Data Protection Regulation~\cite{ico2020,meyer2021}.
-IBM’s Diversity in Faces (DiF) dataset has also been the subject of litigation, including a lawsuit focused on violations of BIPA~\cite{rizzi2020}.
-Facebook has also settled a case alleging BIPA violations for \$550 million last year~\cite{coldewey2020}.
-Claims of copyright infringement have also been brought against image dataset providers, however, they have yet to succeed, especially in the United States, in light of various fair use legal decisions that have created broad permission for mass digitization and analysis of creative works for machine learning purposes~\cite{2015authors,2007perfect,2009av, levendowski2018copyright,burk2019algorithmic}.
+Outside the US, Clearview faces investigations and legal claims in the UK, EU, and Australia under various data protection laws, including the General Data Protection Regulation (GDPR)~\cite{ico2020,meyer2021}.
+Similarly, IBM’s Diversity in Faces (DiF) dataset has been the subject of litigation, including a lawsuit focused on violations of BIPA~\cite{rizzi2020}.
+Facebook has also settled a case alleging BIPA violations for \$550 million in 2020~\cite{coldewey2020}.
+Claims of copyright infringement have also been brought against image dataset providers; however, they have yet to succeed, especially in the United States where various fair use legal decisions have created broad permissions for mass digitization and analysis of creative works for machine learning purposes~\cite{2015authors,2007perfect,2009av, levendowski2018copyright,burk2019algorithmic}.